ionic-team/ionic-docs/src/pages/appflow/package/credentials.md

 There are two types of Apple certificates: development and production.
 We'll guide you through generating signing certificates with a development certificate.

-* Navigate to [Certificates, Identifiers & Profiles › Certificates › Development](https://developer.apple.com/account/ios/certificate/development) in the [Apple Developer Center](https://developer.apple.com/account) and create a new certificate.
+* Navigate to [Certificates, IDs & Profiles › Certificates](https://developer.apple.com/account/resources/certificates/list) in the [Apple Developer Center](https://developer.apple.com/account) and create a new certificate.
 Under Development, select iOS App Development.

 ![iOS Cert](/docs/assets/img/appflow/ss-profiles-ios-cert-1.png)